robertbraeutigam/scan/README.md

 of IP addresses.

 If an IP address can not be found for a given identity key, the connection can not be established.
-Devices may choose display this to the user if capable, or may send specific error events through other logical connections.
+Devices may choose to display this to the user if capable, or may send specific error events through other logical connections.

 ## Application Layer